Fiserv/firstvision-apac/recipes/card_boarding_wallet_provision.md

-# Card boarding to Wallet Provisioning of Digital Card
+# Digital Card - Boarding to Wallet Provisioning

 With the use of the Fiserv APIs, the issuing banks can improve the end-customer experience by digitally board a new card and instantly add the card to the ApplePay wallet.